 Yet the rice is still a long way from appearing in food bowls - 2016 has become the latest date sketched for commercialisation, provided the novel product gets the go-ahead.

-With $30 million (23 million euros) invested in it so far, the odyssey speaks tellingly of the technical, regulatory and commercial hurdles that have beset the "biofortified food" dream.
+With $30 million (S$37.41 million) invested in it so far, the odyssey speaks tellingly of the technical, regulatory and commercial hurdles that have beset the "biofortified food" dream.

 First, it took scientists years to find and insert two genes that modified the metabolic pathway in rice to boost levels of beta-carotene, the precursor to vitamin A.

 After that came the biosafety phase, to see if the rice was safe for health and the environment - and if beta-carotene levels in lab plants were replicated in field trials in different soils and climates.

 There were also "bio-efficacy" experiments to see whether the rice did indeed overcome vitamin deficiency, and whether volunteers found the taste acceptable.

 These tests are still unfolding in the Philippines, Indonesia and Bangladesh, said Bruce Tolentino, deputy director general of the Philippines-based International Rice Research Institute (IRRI).